minhhoit/yacms/docs/user-accounts.rst

 own profile page for their account.

-The accounts functionality is provided by the app :mod:`mezzanine.accounts`.
+The accounts functionality is provided by the app :mod:`Yacms.accounts`.
 Adding it to your :django:setting:`INSTALLED_APPS` setting will enable signup, login, account updating, and password retrieval features for the public site.